StrangeBeeCorp/docs/docs/cortex/operations/upgrade-cortex-4.md

 # Upgrade Cortex to Version 4.0

-In this tutorial, we're going to upgrade Cortex from version 3.1.x+ to 4.0.x.
+In this tutorial, you'll upgrade Cortex from version 3.1.x+ to 4.0.x.

 Because Cortex can't support multiple major versions of Elasticsearch simultaneously, this upgrade requires moving from Elasticsearch 7.x to 8.x.